parallelsys/astlinux_scripts/rclone/README.md

 **Initial release of rclone for AstLinux.**

 rcloneinstall_astlinux.sh Installation script.
+Straight forward script.
+Download it to your astlinux linux system and run.
+#

-startup.sh is to be set to run on rc.local after installation
+startup.sh is to be set to run on rc.local after installation.
+This script sets your files and symlinks after your system reboots.
+AstLinux filesystem is under unionfs and most files get erased after after a reboot.
+Persistent storage only exists under /mnt/kd The file must be added to run under /mnt/kd/rc.local

+The install script will do this for you.
+#

 rclone-auto.sh This is the script you set on cron to do your backups.
 Must be edit to fit your env!.

-The rclone-auto.sh script has not been tested!
 Backup script credit goes to Jared Males.
 #

-**Beware: rclone-auto.sh has not been tested.
-Work in progress.**
+**Beware: Under development.**